Step 1: Inspiration

 Step 3: Accommodations & Functionality

-Before we can build your staircase, there is a bit more information that will need to be gathered related to the accommodations and functionality of your staircase.
+Before we start building your staircase, we’ll need more information regarding specific accommodations and the functionality of your staircase.

 Questions we will ask include: